jaspers0324/Jasper_SHT31/README.md

-SHT 31 Tempature and Humidity Sensor e
+# SHT 31 Tempature and Humidity Sensor